dannybloe/dzVents/README.md

  All these options can be combined but maxItems wins. **And again: don't store too much data.
 Just put only in there what you really need!**

-#### Setting
+#### Add
-When you defined your historical variable you can add a new value to the list like this:
+When you defined your historical variable you can new values to the list like this:

-    domoticz.data.myVar.setNew(value)
+    domoticz.data.myVar.add(value)

 As soon as you do that, this new value is put on top of the list and shifts the older values one place down the line.
 If `maxItems` was reached then the oldest value will be discarded.  *All methods like calculating averages or sums will immediately use this new value!* So, if you don't want this to happen set the new value at the end of your script or after you have done your analysis.